 Unlike regular jobs, which require you to stop working before you receive your retirement pensions, Albany’s lawmakers can continue to stay on the job, earning their pensions and their taxpayer funded salaries.

-Step 1: Lopez submitted his “retirement” papers to the state comptroller on Dec.
-1. All legislators over 65 and elected before 1995 can file such papers.
-A bill to close the loophole entirely was introduced in 2008 and again this year, but it has not passed.
+A 2005 law closed one double-dipping loophole, but the rule is still in effect for elected officials, like Lopez, who entered office before 2005.
+A bill to close the loophole entirely was introduced in 2008 and again this year, but it has not been passed.

 Lopez’s chief-of-staff Debra Feinberg defended her boss’s decision to apply for a pension.

 “After 45 years of public service, Assemblyman Lopez chose to apply for his pension after careful consideration of his health status and to do what is best for his family,” said Feinberg.